shulthz/bitshares.foundation/worker.md

 formed between the Foundation and the freelancer.
 The Foundation merely acts as an escrow partner for funds offered by the BitShares community.

-# Escrow Fee

-If not stated otherwise, the BitShares Blockchain Foundation asks for an escrow fee of 5%.
-The escrow fee is due on every payout.

 # Legal Setup

 Workers listed on this site will be owned by the BitShares Blockchain